 A problem that many people face as they learn functional programming is the disconnect between understanding individual FP concepts and understanding how to apply those concepts in real programs.
 Even after learning about type classes, Kleisli, State, etc., it can be hard to make the leap to designing and implementing a program in functional Scala.

 In this talk I'll guide you through the design process for a domain-driven, functional application that exposes a REST API.
 Along the way we'll encounter challenges such as error handling, logging, passing context around, and making asynchronous requests to a backend service, and explore functional solutions for each of them.

 We're still nailing down the details of our second speaker for the night.
 Watch this space for an annoucement very soon!

 Architecting a web application in a functional style

-Chris is a senior software developer at Ovo Energy, working on the Content API and other backend services.
+Chris is a principal software developer at OVO Energy, where he looks after authentication and personal data as a member of the Identity team.
 He is the author of the ScalaCache library.
 He has been using Scala for work and play since 2010.